Jules Tournier, from Napoleon to the conquest of space

 Jules Tournier, de Napoléon à la conquête spatiale

-On the occasion of the release of our new wool jacket, Geoffrey and I wanted to meet Lionel Bonneville and the Jules Tournier team, and bring you some of the atmosphere of Mazamet.
+On the occasion of the release of our new wool jacket, Geoffrey and I wanted to meet Lionel Bonneville and the Jules Tournier team, and bring you back a little bit of the Mazamet atmosphere.

-Beneath his good humor, Lionel demonstrates great attachment to his heritage, the quality of his production and the ecology around the factory.
+Beneath his good humor, Lionel shows great attachment to his heritage, to the quality of his production and to the ecology around the factory.

 In this video, we will ask ourselves:

-• what is the philosophy of the manufacture,
+• What is the philosophy of the factory?

 • what is its environmental policy,

-• how it witnessed - and resisted - the industrial decline of the region,
+• how it witnessed - and resisted - the region's industrial decline,

-• how “family spirit” is found in the company,
+• how the "family spirit" is found in the company,

-We would like to warmly thank Lionel and his team for their welcome and kindness!
+We would like to warmly thank Lionel and his team for their welcome and their kindness!

 Jules Tournier cloth clothing at BonneGueule